Manage Active Directory Users And Computers Using Windows 10 In PowerShell Direct Without CredSSP Or “Second-Hop” Issues

 #Create a new Organizational Unit in PowerShell Remote using just the computer name

-#Without CredSSP enabled this command fails in PowerShell Remote
+#Without CredSSP enabled this command fails in PowerShell Remote which is initiated by using-ComputerName with Enter-PSSession

-#Create a new Organizational Unit in PowerShell Direct using just the computer name
+#Create a new Organizational Unit in PowerShell Direct using just the virtual machine name

-#Just using OU=Test as an example to show how this command doesn’t fail in PowerShell Direct like it did in the previous example.
+#Just using OU=Test as an example to show how this command doesn’t fail in PowerShell Direct using -VMName like it did in the previous example using -ComputerName.

 #Set –ProtectedFromAccidentalDeletion to $false on OU=Test so it can be deleted